superlinear-ai/awesome-machine-learning-engineer/README.md

 ### Workflow

+- :hatched_chick: [Poetry Cookiecutter](https://github.com/radix-ai/poetry-cookiecutter) - How to scaffold a modern Poetry-based development environment for Python packages and apps (30 min)
 - :hatched_chick: [The seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/) - How to write great Git commit messages (15 min)
 - :hatched_chick: [Learn Git Branching](https://learngitbranching.js.org/) - Practice Git from beginner to advanced (1 hour)
 - :snake: [Keep a Changelog](https://keepachangelog.com/) - How to keep a changelog for your apps and packages (30 min)